marcgallego/spreadsheet/README.md

 PYTHONPATH=$PYTHONPATH:../../../spreadsheet python markerrun/TestsRunner.py
 ```

-Note: This instruction assumes that you have Python 3 installed on your machine and that you are using a Unix-like operating system.
+<strong>Note:</strong> This instruction assumes that you have Python 3 installed on your machine and that you are using a Unix-like operating system.
 If you are using Windows, the commands may be slightly different.

 ### Useful commands